About me

 Hi!

 As I’m writing this, my studio is now one of the hottest acting headshot studios in Los Angeles.
-The current wait, depending on the time of year, is 1-3 months for a session.
-It did really take too long to build my studio to that point.
+The current wait, depending on the time of year, is 2 weeks to 2 months for a session.
+It didn’t really take too long to build my studio to that point- but more on that later.

 The acting headshot market is notoriously tough to break into.
 It’s been dominated by a few key figures for decades, it feels.
 There’s been a solid pipeline of agents/managers who have their safe go-to people who’ve been doing the same thing for a while, and it makes it quite tough for anyone new to come around.
 I did.
 I didn’t come here to rewrite the script.
 I simply tore the script apart to start from scratch.
-I wanted to do things that worked; not bound by rules, and there's not a new script in place because I’m ready and willing to adjust at any point.
+I wanted to do things that worked.
+I really didn’t care about any of the headshot “rules” at the time.
+Honestly, I couldn’t even figure out who made them up.
+I was, and still am, absolutely focused on one core mission: getting actors the images that give them the best possible chance of getting cast.
+When I was in the Operating Engineers Union, I worked at two casinos with state-of-the-art technology.
+I also worked with old, patchwork tech that was falling apart.
+I know firsthand how much having the right tools gets the job done.

-There was an interesting start to this.
+There was an interesting start to my career.
 Out of high school, I jumped right into a completely different industry: The casino industry in New Jersey.
 Atlantic City is an incredibly gritty place.
 I kind of laugh when people think that areas of LA are dangerous because none of it really feels nearly as dangerous as some areas of Atlantic City (at that time).
 Atlantic County was one of (if not THE hardest it counties by the 2008 recession and that shaped my early life quite a bit).
 The personality of that city is much different as well.
-The emphasis is to show up, do your job and not complain.
-It was truly a 24 hour town, and you were expected to be available every hour of the day and not complain about it.
+The emphasis is to show up, do your job, and not complain.
+Trades union culture turned that up a notch as well; if I were to show up late to a shift; I’d get immediately written up.
+Even if I were to show up on time but forget my badge to swipe in- write up.
+Atlantic City was truly a 24-hour town, and I was expected to be available every hour of the day and not complain about it- actually, I was told that it was an honor and that I was lucky to even have the privilege to work (and they were NOT wrong in the economy).

 I learned, in great detail, what makes a winner and what makes a loser through tough times.
-I worked at the most incredibly successful casino in town (the Borgata) and I worked at the epic failure that was the Revel Casino, which may have been the biggest casino bust in the history of casinos, and one of the greatest business failures in modern history.
+I worked at the most incredibly successful casino in town (the Borgata), and I worked at the epic failure that was the Revel Casino, which may have been the biggest casino bust in the history of casinos, and one of the greatest business failures in modern history.
+If you want some entertainment, look up Revel Casino and the business decisions they made.
+I was one of the very first employees on the ground there.
+I saw, firsthand, management make wild, selfish decisions that did NOT consider the customer AT ALL.
 I learned in great detail what works, and DEFINITELY what doesn’t.
 I had a short, but intense and impactful career while I was there.
-Here are the various jobs I worked, in order.
+Here are all the various jobs I worked, in order.

 Security Officer- Atlantic City Hilton